Kim Walker (actress)

-Kim Walker (born Kimberly Anne Walker; June 19, 1968 – March 6, 2001), was an American film and television actress.
-She is best known for her role as Heather Chandler in the 1988 black comedy Heathers.
-Walker's sole starring role came in the 1995 independent drama film A Reason to Believe, where she portrayed the character Judith.
+Kimberly Anne Walker (June 19, 1968 – March 6, 2001) was an American actress.

+Early life

-Walker was born on June 19, 1968, the daughter of Ruth Mary (née Weigel) and Herb Walker.
-She attended Grace Church School, Fiorello H. LaGuardia High School and graduated from The Professional Children's School in 1986.
-In high school, she was classmates with Christian Slater and Jennifer Aniston.
-She reportedly remained close friends with both Slater and Aniston throughout her life.
-After high school, Walker and Aniston shared an apartment in Los Angeles during the early stages of their acting careers.
+Kimberly Anne Walker was born on June 19, 1968 in Manhattan, New York, the daughter of Ruth Mary (née Weigel) and Herb Walker.
+She attended Grace Church School and Fiorello H. LaGuardia High School, where she was a classmate of Christian Slater and Jennifer Aniston, before graduating from The Professional Children's School in 1986.
+She reportedly remained close friends with Slater and Aniston throughout her life, sharing a Los Angeles apartment with the latter during the early stages of their acting careers.

-Walker died at her home in Studio City on March 6, 2001, at the age of 32, from cerebral herniation due to a malignant glioma.
-A craniotomy had been performed in January 1999 in an attempt to treat the tumor.
+Career

+Walker is best known for her role as Heather Chandler in the dark comedy film Heathers (1988).
+She also starred as Judith in the drama film A Reason to Believe (1995).

+Death

+At an unknown date several years before her death, Walker had been diagnosed with a malignant glioma, a type of brain tumor.
+In January 1999, she underwent a craniotomy in an attempt to treat the tumor.
+On March 6, 2001, at the age of 32, she died at her home in the Studio City neighborhood of Los Angeles from a brain herniation caused by the tumor.
 She was buried at Pinelawn Memorial Park in Farmingdale, New York.
-Walker had been diagnosed with the brain tumor several years before her death.

-In 2002, the Kim Walker Memorial Fund was established at Grace Church School.
-Walker's family established the Kim Walker Shining Star Drama Fund to celebrate her life, her love of performing, and to honor her memory.
-The annual Kim Walker "Shining Star" Drama Award, created by her mother and brother, honors students with dedication and talent in the performing arts.
+In 2002, the Kim Walker Memorial Fund was established at Grace Church School, from where she had graduated.
+Her family also established the Kim Walker Shining Star Drama Fund at the school.
+The annual Kim Walker Shining Star Drama Award, created by her mother and brother, honors students of the school with dedication and talent in the performing arts.